-Today, there are thirty-two Sea Grant programs, one in every coastal and Great Lakes state and in Puerto Rico.
+Today, there are 32 Sea Grant programs—one in every coastal and Great Lakes state and in Puerto Rico.
 Sea Grant conducts research, education and outreach to use and conserve coastal and marine resources for a sustainable economy and environment.

 While the land-grant tripartite mission rests originally on the Morrill Act of 1862, the Hatch Act of 1887 and the Smith-Lever Act of 1914, Congress has modified, expanded and reaffirmed the land-grant charter many times including:;